 The grade of I is given only when a student's work is satisfactory in quality but, due to reasons beyond his or her control, has not been completed.
-It is not given in lieu of an F. The instructor assigning the grade will stipulate, in writing, at the same time the grade is given the conditions under which the I may be removed.
+It is not given in lieu of an F. The instructor assigning the grade will stipulate, in writing, at the time the grade is given the conditions under which the I may be removed.
 The I will be replaced with an F after it has remained on record for a year without completion.
 The I may be replaced by an R if the course is repeated.
 The appropriate grade will be given for the second registration.

 A PR is given when a course may extend over more than one semester.
 A PR in a course requires the student to register in the course for the following semester and consequently the student will pay additional tuition for the course.
+PR is only given in the thesis course -- NURS 6000.